 Follow us on

 U15 is a pivotal stage in a young hockey player’s development.
-As players transition from minor to major hockey, the U15 level demands a higher level of skill, physicality, and mental toughness.
-Our program is designed to challenge and support players as they strive to reach their full potential.
+As players transition from minor to major hockey, the U15 level demands higher skill, increased physicality, and growing mental toughness.
+Our program is designed to challenge and support players as they push toward their full potential.

 Program Overview:

-• Program Levels: Our U15 Division will consist of AA and A teams playing within the Saskatchewan Female Hockey League
+• Program Levels: Our U15 Division will ice AA and A teams competing in the Saskatchewan Female Hockey League.

-• Advanced Skill Mastery: Refine your skating, passing, shooting, and puck handling to elite levels.
-Develop advanced hockey IQ and decision-making skills.
+• Advanced Skill Mastery: Refine skating, passing, shooting, and puck handling to elite levels while developing advanced hockey IQ and decision-making.

-• Physical Conditioning: Build strength, speed, and endurance to excel in a more physical and demanding game environment.
+• Physical Conditioning: Build strength, speed, and endurance to excel in a faster, more physical environment.

-• Mental Toughness: Cultivate resilience, determination, and the ability to perform under pressure.
+• Mental Toughness: Cultivate resilience, focus, and the confidence to perform under pressure.

-• Leadership and Teamwork: Develop leadership qualities, strong communication skills, and the ability to contribute to team success.
+• Leadership & Teamwork: Develop communication skills, compete with purpose, and contribute to team success on and off the ice.

 Your Journey to the Next Level:

-The U15 program provides a platform for players to showcase their talents and compete against the best.
-Our focus is on player development and creating an environment that fosters growth and a love for the game.
+The U15 program provides a platform to showcase talent and compete against top players.
+We focus on development, confidence, and a lasting love for the game.

-Whether your goal is to play at the highest levels of hockey or simply to improve your skills, our U15 program offers the opportunity to take your game to new heights.
+Whether your goal is to play at the highest levels or to keep improving season by season, our U15 program helps you take your game to new heights.

 Kris Perrier